How to get a smell out of a car

 You might also smell odors from the engine, indicating potential mechanical problems.
 You might investigate these right away as they could be dangerous to the safety of you and your passengers.

 Another potential source of odor is the air conditioner.
 It takes in air from outside and inside the car, often near the floor mats.
 If your floor mats are damp or a mildew smell comes from wet carpets in your car, it can affect the odor of the entire vehicle.
 Mildew could also be a sign of a flood-damaged vehicle.
 If your car was submerged in water at one time, consult a professional to check for damage beyond a bad smell.
-Learn more about common car smells and how to keep your car well maintained.
+Learn more about common car smells.